rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 > &emsp;  _“excessive and repetitive thinking about current concerns, problems, past experiences or worries about the future”_

-I do not claim to know a lot about clinical psychology but the definition clearly is very relevant to programmers and could partially explain why programmers are often unhappy[^unhappy], why programming discussion groups are often very negative.
+I do not claim to know a lot about clinical psychology but the definition clearly is very relevant to programmers and could partially explain why programmers are often unhappy[^unhappy], or why programming discussion groups are often very negative.
 Sadly, RNT seems to be a condition that really good programmers are likely to experience.
-Good programmers think about rainy day scenarios, notice design flaws, can anticipate program issues.
+Good programmers think about rainy day scenarios, notice design flaws, can anticipate program issues...
 My pet peeve, [_add_blank_target patterns of erroneous code](/tags/patterns-of-erroneous-code.html), is an RNT.
 It seems important that we talk about RNT.

 [^unhappy]: Interesting youtube: [_add_blank_target Why Do So Many Programmers Lose Hope?](youtube.com/watch?v=NdA6aQR-s4U)